samruddhiwargantwar/TempratureConvertor/README.md

 # TempratureConvertor
-conversion from degree celsius to fahrenheit , kelvin.
+conversion from degree celsius to fahrenheit, kelvin.